How To Unlock The Ttlock From The Laptop: Quick Guide

 • Log in to the TTLock web portal with your account.

-• Manage locks, users, and schedules from a browser.
+• Manage locks, users, schedules, and logs from a browser.

 • Use cloud unlock if the lock supports remote cloud commands.